Let’s take a journey back in time…

 Join the Renaissance family

 Become part of the Renaissance history!
-Almost 6,000 schools in the UK and Ireland are using Renaissance to accelerate learning for their students.
+Over 6,500 schools in the UK and Ireland are using Renaissance to accelerate learning for their students.
 Click here to read some of their stories.
 Or if you’d like to find out more about working at Renaissance, head to our careers page.

-This article was adapted from a post on our US site, Introducing the magic of reading—a mother’s story
+This blog was adapted from a post on our US site, Introducing the magic of reading—a mother’s story